Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/high-cpu-usage.md

 Also, if these are manually created queries, then you can try to discipline users by adding quotas to them (they can be formulated as "you can read no more than 100GB of data per hour" or "no more than 10 queries", etc.)

 If these are automatically generated queries, it may make sense to check if there is no way to write them in a more efficient way.
-Still, a few minutes for KX is a lot.